Prof-ThiagoOliveira/lcc/README.md

 It has been available on CRAN since 2018 (<https://CRAN.R-project.org/package=lcc>).
-Its last version was updated on 2019-04-26.
-CRAN has lcc’s stable version, which is recommended for most users.
+Its last version was updated on 2020-05-18.
+CRAN has lcc's stable version, which is recommended for most users.

 This github page has its version under development.
 New functions will